21+ Awesome Reasons Why We Should Recycle More

 18. Maintains Groundwater Quality

-This typically happens when rainwater or runoff water coming from landfills snake through the land to water bodies such as streams, rivers, and lakes.
-This phenomenon destroys the already fragile ecosystems and renders the once fresh and safe waters risky to drink.
+This typically happens when rainwater or runoff from landfills snakes through the land to water bodies such as streams, rivers, and lakes.
+This phenomenon destroys the already fragile ecosystems and renders the fresh and safe waters risky to drink.

 Recycling of waste will prevent the continuity of this dangerous cycle and reduce the contamination of groundwater.
-The recycling of the products such as batteries and other e-waste materials also helps to keep off contaminants from getting into water supplies.
+Recycling products such as batteries and other e-waste materials also help keep contaminants from getting into water supplies.

 19. Clean Cities and Neighborhoods